 In here though, it is the Virgin who calls: the Virgen de Manaoag.
-She is the Mother of all calls: she who called the Trinity to reside in her womb and for nine months nurture the nature that is far beyond it, who even owns it.
+She is the Mother who calls: she who called the second person of the Holy Trinity to reside in her womb, by her humble reply to angel Gabriel, “fiat mihi secundum verbum tuum” (Lk.
+1:38) and for 9 months nurtured the nature that is far beyond it, who even owns it.”
 Hence, our foray from Calamba to Manaoag is a pilgrimage to heed a mysterious call from a mysterious being of our mysterious self.
 Huh!
 That was how confused I was after all those preparatory years at St. Albert’s.
 And coming to Manaoag – a Pangasinan slang derived from “mantaoag” which means “to call” – this was the time to live a la fuga mundi.
 Fr.
 Eugene Cabillon, O.P., our pre-novitiate formator, used to remind us that the Dominicans are offshoots of this group of fuga mundi.
 We are frays not vowed to silence though but to preach.
 On a deeper level, it is contemplare et contemplata aliis tradere: preaching is a fruit of our contemplation.
 Us being brought to Manaoag in 1992 was to pave the way for much contemplation; later as we mature to be adults and find our ways swaying from the mysterious “mantaoag” to the real calling we were drawn based on our own personal contemplation.

 Going back to that lecture I mentioned at the start of this monologue (I hope this does not sound like that really), Fr.
 Ed Nantes, O.P., our novitiate formator quoted a Belgian theologian and Dominican, Edward Schillebeeckx, in regard to his calling.
 The quote was simple but to me it opened an eye I have not used and an ear I did not know.
 Schillebeeckx’s response to his vocation sounded like this: “it fits me like my skin.”
 Was it the habit?
 Or was it something else?